-Wide Receiver Drills With Tennis Balls
+Wide Receiver Drills With Tennis Balls (Videos)

 Before conducting route-running drills, have your players perform a short warm-up to help avoid injury.

 - Give your player a tennis ball and have him stand 8 feet from a sturdy wall.

 - Instruct them to throw the ball against the wall with their right hand and catch it with their right hand.

 - Tell them to vary the height and pace of the throw and repeat 10 times.

 - Instruct your receiver to change their catching hand.

 - Have them throw the ball with their right hand and catch it with their left.

 - Repeat 10 times.